 See the recipe card for quantities.

-How to make this Healthy Eggplant Recipe
+How to make Healthy Eggplant Parm: Step-By-Step

-If using tomato sauce: heat the sauce over medium-low heat and add basil leaves, salt & pepper to taste, along with a tablespoon of olive oil.
+Step 1: If using tomato sauce: heat the sauce over medium-low heat and add basil leaves, salt & pepper to taste, along with a tablespoon of olive oil.
 Once it starts to simmer, turn off the heat and let it rest.

-For the eggplant, cut off the ends and slice the eggplant into eggplant rounds.
+Step 2: For the eggplant, cut off the ends and slice the eggplant into eggplant rounds.
 Take a grill pan and heat it on high for a few minutes.
 Grill each eggplant wheel on both sides to remove the bitterness.

-Assemble: Using a baking pan, take a little olive oil and oil the bottom.
+Step 3: Assemble: Using a baking pan, take a little olive oil and oil the bottom.
 Next, pour a couple of tablespoons of sauce over the bottom of the dish so it has a thin layer of sauce.
 Place a single layer of eggplant, then layer olive oil, Italian seasoning, garlic powder, parmesan cheese, and mozzarella cheese on top of the slices of eggplant.
 Repeat until you reach the top of the pan.

-Bake in a preheated oven for 35-45 minutes until the cheese is bubbly and the eggplant looks cooked.
+Step 4: Bake in a preheated oven for 35-45 minutes until the cheese is bubbly and the eggplant looks cooked.
 Add more parmesan cheese to the top layer if you desire.

 Hint: If there is excess moisture after the eggplant has cooked, pour it away from the casserole pan.